 We calibrate P0195 again and re-calculate the calibration constants.
 We refer to the first calibration as A and the second as B. The table below gives the constants we determined from each calibration.
 We use our new calib_calc_6.pas to read data files automatically.
 We have calib_extract_1.tcl to extract the CMM measurements from the CMM output file.
 We use calib_check_1.tcl to determine the line calibration error of a set of calibration constants.

 As you can see, the pivot position differs by roughly 100μm.
-We took the P0195_A constants and applied them to the WPS and CMM measurements of calibration B. Our line calibration error on the B measurements was 3 μm.
-We took the P0195_B constants and applied them to the A measurements.
+We took the P0195_A constants and applied them to the measurements of P0195_B.
+Our line calibration error was 3 μm.
+We took the P0195_B constants and applied them to the measurements of P0195_A.
 The line calibration error was once again 3 μm.

-When we combine both cameras ito measure the calibration pin positions, we arrive at the line calibration error.
+When we combine both cameras to measure the calibration pin positions, we arrive at the line calibration error.
 In each case, we find the line calibration error is close to the sum of the two ray calibration errors.
 The line calibration error for P0199 is 1.3 μm calculated over 22 pin positions, while that for Q0130 is 13 μm calculated over 11 pin positions.
 Device Q0132 could not see both edges of the pin in positions 1, 4, 19, and 22 of the extended calibration procedure, so we calculated its parameters using the remaining eighteen positions.
+Devices Q0130, Q0131, and Q0132 are all WPS1-As.

-We now have a growing database of WPS calibration constants.
+We now have a growing database of WPS1 calibration constants.
 The Acquisifier script called WPS_3.txt shows how to use the database to translate WPS results into wire planes.